Ashraf-Algumaei/url-lookup-service/README.md

 `COSMOS_DB_MASTER_KEY=<Databse-key>`
 (this will contain the database secret key)
 2. In the root directory, run `make local-deploy`.
 It will run the linting, tests and builds the application in a docker container.
 3. The service will be running in `http://localhost:3002`.
-You can now hit the service using your tool of choice (Sample postman collection can be found under `assets` folder)
+You can now hit the service using your tool of choice.

 Alternatively, the service can be ran in the cloud using Azure Web Apps:
 1. In the root directory, run `make remote-deploy`.
 This step will push the Docker image to Azure Container registery.
 2. Once the image is successfully pushed, Azure Web App will pick up the latest docker image.
-3. The service will be running in ...
+3. The service will be running in `https://url-lookup-east-service.azurewebsites.net/`.
+You can now hit the service using your tool of choice.

+Sample postman collection can be found under `assets` folder)

 ## Testing
 The service currently has Unit tests implemented.
 Below are the steps to run the tests: